-1. A current educational psychology report (current within 12 months)
+- A current Educational Psychology report (current within 12 months);

-2. A current speech and language therapy report, where the child is undergoing speech therapy
+- A current speech and language therapy report, if your child is undergoing speech therapy;

-3. A current occupational therapy report, where the child is undergoing occupational therapy
+- A current occupational therapy report, if your child is undergoing occupational therapy;

-4. A current physiotherapy report, where the child is undergoing physiotherapy.
+- A current physiotherapy report, if your child is undergoing physiotherapy;

 Procedures following application

-Upon acceptance of an application, the ESF SEN Administrator will arrange for the moderation panel to carry out an observation of your child in his/her current setting, using the ESF Levels of Adjustment Framework, as described in the ESF SEN Policy.
-The moderation panel will then consider the outcomes of the visit and scrutiny of assessment reports, and make recommendations as to whether your application will be placed on the waiting list for a Learning Support Centre place or Jockey Club Sarah Roe School, according to level of priority.
+Upon acceptance of an application, the ESF SEN Administrator will arrange for the moderation panel to carry out an observation of your child in his/her current setting, using the ESF Levels of Adjustment Framework.
+The moderation panel will then consider the outcomes of the visit and review of assessment reports, to make recommendations as to whether your application will be placed on the waiting list for a LS place or Jockey Club Sarah Roe School, according to level of priority.

 Submission of an educational psychologist’s report is an essential requirement before the observation process can take place.
 Once requested, a time window of two months is allowed for submission of the report.
 In the event the deadline for submission is not met, the application will be withdrawn.

-When a placement becomes available, pending waiting list and year group availability, the following will happen:
+When a placement becomes available, pending waiting list and year group availability, one of the following will happen:

-either, if paperwork associated with your application is current within 12 months, the ESF SEN Administrator will contact you by telephone followed by written confirmation of the school provision being offered and the start date.
-The school will be informed at the same time and will contact you to set up an initial visit;
+- If paperwork associated with your application is current within 18 months, the ESF SEN Administrator will contact you by telephone followed by written confirmation of the school provision being offered and the start date.
+The school will be informed at the same time and will contact you to set up an initial visit.

-An Expression of Interest form can be submitted from 1 January of the calendar year in which a child turns 4 years old.
-During September 2016 and in line with the timing of the ESF Year 1 Central Application, you are required to complete an SEN application form online through the ESF Online Application System.
+During September 2019, and in line with the timing of the ESF Year 1 Central Application, you are also required to complete an SEN application form online through the ESF Online Application System.
 For further details and the application form, click HERE.

 All SEN applications received during the September period will be given a computer generated random number.
-The random number along with any admission priorities will determine the final ordering of the expression of interest list.
+The random number, along with any admission priorities, will determine the final ordering of the waiting list.
 Online SEN applications received after 30 September will be added to the list according to date of receipt and will be considered as No.5 in terms of prioritising applications (refer to previous section on prioritising applications).

 Please address any SEN admission enquiries to the ESF SEN Administrator: Cindy Gazeau (email@example.com)